 This is it.
 Our last 30 days.
 Next week we will have been on the road a full year!
 (We don’t count the two months of prep we did in Phoenix.
 We used that as a base-camp while traveling to LA, Paris and the Caribbean, as well as packing and organizing the RV.)

 I’ve been working on a blog post recapping our year.
-In fact I’ve got a lot of drafts in my WordPress panel waiting to be finished.
+In fact, I’ve got a lot of drafts in my WordPress panel waiting to be finished.
 I figure I’ll have time, while searching for work in Portland, to get them published.
 These days I’d rather squeeze in a few more books, it’s so hard to read when you’re working full time!

 The past weekend, we stayed close to the RV, waiting out the folks visiting Joshua Tree before they had to return to work at the end of the holidays.

 We saw Passengers which I really liked and we finished the French political drama series, Les Hommes de L’Ombres.
 It’s only fitting as the French prepare for their own presidential election.
-The drama evolves around a communications strategist as he aids a candidate to run for election (season 1) and then the following two seasons where he assists the president through several crisis.
+The drama revolves around a communications strategist as he aids a candidate to run for election (season 1) and then the following two seasons where he assists the president through several crisis.

 On Monday we were up and at it early, leaving the house by 5 to catch sunrise at Barker Dam inside Joshua Tree.
 However, it was disappointing as the cloud cover swallowed up the sunlight.

-After that we headed to search for an elusive tree that Mr. Misadventures had seen online.
+After that, we headed to search for an elusive tree that Mr. Misadventures had seen online.
 He was gaga for it.
 We tried to find it last Friday in the rain in vain.
 All we ended up being was wet.
-Turns out we had the wrong GPS coordinates and we were walking around in circles about a half mile too far.
+Turns out we had the wrong GPS coordinates and we were walking around in circles about a half-mile too far.

-However on Monday morning with fresh coordinates we found it!
-With the clouds it made for a little bit of drama.
+However, on Monday morning with fresh coordinates, we found it!
+With the clouds, it made for a little bit of drama.
 Once you know where it is, it’s stupid easy (I will share the location when I do my Joshua post), but with only GPS coordinates and an offline map, it was pretty tough to find!

 Tuesday there was an extremely heavy cloud cover so we stayed home.
 It was my birthday so I didn’t mind getting to sleep in and laze the day away reading a book.
 I was struck by bouts of melancholy, not because I am another year older or in the worst physical shape I have ever been, but rather I missed Jessica.
 It’s those times I’m sitting in bed reading a book that I miss her most as normally she’d be snuggled up right next to me.